-Registration is required for overnight camping, please register on Eventbrite here:
+Registration is required for overnight camping, please register on Eventbrite here ($40 for adults, $15 for kids).

 If you are coming just for the day — to see the art, attend a workshop, or work on a project in the Creativity Lab — no registration is required.

-Everything in the ball park is within walking distance, however the town of Skykomish is one mile East on Highway 2.
+Everything in the ball park is within walking distance, however the Town of Skykomish is one mile East on Highway 2.
 As such driving, carpooling, and/or bringing a bike is recommended.
 Skykomish is a small town, and most places are within walking distance of each other.
-Click here for an interactive map with key locations of interest for the Sky Art Week.
+Click here for an interactive map with key locations of interest.

 Skykomish is 65 miles Northeast of Seattle on Highway 2, and just 16 miles West of Steven’s Pass.